Rethinking Multimodal Fusion for Time Series: Text Modalities Need Constrained Fusion: Experiments

 \section{Experiments}

-\textbf{Experimental settings.} To evaluate the generality of the proposed method, we conduct experiments on 9 multimodal datasets~\cite{liu2024time}, 14 TS backbones, and 4 language models across 4 $H$s defined by data frequency, as shown in Table~\ref{sec:exp_setting}.
+\textbf{Experimental settings.} To evaluate the generality of the proposed method, we conduct experiments on 9 multimodal datasets~\cite{liu2024time}, 14 TS backbones, and 4 language models across 4 $H$s, as shown in Table~\ref{sec:exp_setting}.
 In all experiments, only the TS model is trained while the text model remains frozen.
 Each setting is evaluated over 10 learning rates, reporting the best result.
-Following Time-MMD~\cite{liu2024time}, datasets are split into train, validation, and test sets with a ratio of 7:1:2, and the model with the lowest validation error is selected.
+Following Time-MMD~\cite{liu2024time}, datasets are split into train, validation, and test sets with a ratio of 7:1:2.
 Performance is evaluated using MSE and MAE.